steadman1/my-written-portfolio/README.md

    ➡️ <a href="https://www.instagram.com/reel/CdTXy9HloCj/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==">Watch the full backyard in a blue void animation on my Instagram!!</a>
 </p>

+This project was the product of my attempt to see if I could fit a Steely Dan song into one of my animations which I believe I succeeded in!
+The inspiration behind this animation was a combination of nostalgia bait and liminal spaces which I implemented shown through the blue void in the back.
+The uneasy feeling and digitally nostalgic display of the scene with its pixelated look, helped build a strong atmosphere for the reverbed, similarly nostalgic, Kid Charlemagne by Steely Dan in the background.

 #### The Ford Bronco
 <p align="center">